 When you think about ice cream toppings, what comes to mind?
 The usuals are hot fudge sauce or caramel sauce, right?

-If you look on grocer's shelves near the ice cream, you might see those, plus maybe a bottle or jar of butterscotch ice cream topping next to the maraschino cherries.
+If you look on grocers' shelves near the ice cream, you might see those, plus maybe a bottle of butterscotch ice cream topping next to the maraschino cherries.

-With so many ways to use butterscotch sauce, move beyond hot fudge or caramel sauce.
-This quick and easy butterscotch sauce is on the menu!
+With so many ways to use butterscotch sauce, it's time to move beyond hot fudge and caramel.
+This quick and easy sauce is on the menu!

 Recipe Ingredients